 As the struggle for full economic and political power and self-determination for women continues today, this history reveals how generous women helped shape the movement.
-And Johnson shows us that tensions over wealth and power that persist in the modern movement have deep historical roots.
+Funding Feminism shows us that tensions over wealth and power that persist in the modern movement have deep historical roots.

 Download a PDF flyer for this event, to post and distribute.